99robots/wpsite-follow-us-badges/readme.txt

 Sharing content on Google+ is important.
 Increase your domain authority by allowing visitors to +1 your site.

 = LinkedIn =
-Showcase your website to LinkedIn - the the world's largest professional network.
+Showcase your website to LinkedIn - the world's largest professional network.

 = Pinterest =
+Showcase your website to Pinterest.

+= YouTube =
-Showcase your website to LinkedIn - the the world's largest professional network.
+Showcase your website to YouTube - the world's largest media network.

 = Custom Styles or Templates =
 We'll be adding the ability to customize the look of your Follow Us Badges so stay tuned for such enhancements.